BYU College of Fine Arts and Communications: History

-Owned and operated by The LDS Church, BYU's CFAC has close ties to The Church's religious history and its members' passion for the arts.
+With BYU owned and operated by the LDS Church, the CFAC has close ties to the church's religious history and its members' passion for the arts.
 As Mormon pioneers crossed the plains in the efforts to reach the Great Salt Lake Valley, many pioneer men and women renewed themselves through music and dancing.
-Following their arrival in the valley, Church leaders established several different communities and the arts were central to the settlements they erected and were equally important to the pioneers' individual lives.
+Following their arrival in the valley, church leaders established several different communities, and the arts were central to the settlements they erected and were equally important to the pioneers' individual lives.

 Brigham Young Academy was organized in 1875 and shortly after its establishment, a choir was organized to sing at events and religious services.
 By 1883 the Department of Music was organized as an extracurricular body and by the early 1900s the Academy had a band, orchestra, and choir; music was being integrated into the school's core curriculum and departments of art and speech were both organized.
-In 1925, under the direction of BYU President Franklin Stewart Harris, the College of Fine Arts was organized with Gerrit de Jong as its first dean.
+In 1925, under the direction of BYU president Franklin Stewart Harris, the College of Fine Arts was organized with Gerrit de Jong as its first dean.
 The new college became the first fine arts college in the western United States and brought together the pre-existing departments of music, art and dramatic arts and speech.

 The music department was initially composed of a vocal and instrumental division.
 At the time the college was created, the department had limited full-time faculty (Robert Sauer, Franklin Madsen, Florence Jepperson Madsen. and Margaret Summerhays).
 Each of these faculty members was responsible for conducting all the classes for the department and the school's group ensembles.
 The art department consisted of Bent Franklin Larsen and Elbert Hindley Eastmond.
 Within the next decade the faculty gained the skills of Verla L. Birrell, Lynn Taylor, and J. Roman Andrus.
 The department not only managed the instruction of the arts, but also began a standing collection of art pieces to be housed at the university.
 By the end of Franklin's administration, the department had accumulated roughly 700 pieces on behalf of the university.
 The department of public speaking and dramatic arts was originally headed by T. Earl Pardoe.